 Graduating from universities and entering the practical life is perhaps one of the most shocking life transitions a graduated can face.
 Leaving university successfully is a key life transition, which can be extremely stressful for some students.
 For a number of students, pre-existing mental health problems may be aggravated during this transition.

-Many students experience frustration and doubt, but sometimes those thoughts gain an intense momentum, bringing students to a place where they seriously consider ending their lives.
+Many students experience frustration and doubt, but sometimes those thoughts gain intense momentum, bringing students to a place where they seriously consider ending their lives.

 As per depression victims, in the first week of post-graduation, students felt great.
 By week three, though, something changed as they have a pervasive feeling of loss.

-In student life we all have the dreams of a good job, a handsome salary package and an ideal life but unfortunately we did not prepare our self for the harsh reality of ‘unemployment’, which is on high rates in our country.
+In student life we all have the dreams of a good job, a handsome salary package and an ideal life but unfortunately, we did not prepare our self for the harsh reality of ‘unemployment’, which is on high rates in our country.
 So ultimately when students entered in practical life and started efforts to get a job of their dreams, they have to face rejections and much more which affect the mental health and self-esteem of students.

 The phase of searching a good job is very difficult as it’s actually the beginning of the stress which could lead to depression and other mental diseases.

-However, this lack of confidence forced them to applying for unrewarding local jobs that they didn’t feel reflected what they had learnt during their academic studies, subsequently further diminishing their self-esteem and the sense of achievement they associated with getting their degrees.
+However, this lack of confidence forced them to apply for unrewarding local jobs that they didn’t feel reflected what they had learnt during their academic studies, subsequently further diminishing their self-esteem and the sense of achievement they associated with getting their degrees.

-Here is an important question arises that, ‘Is role of academic institutes ended with awarding the degrees?
-The answer is a big NO, as concerned institutes could also play an important role as some universities are good at offering career support to their graduates and stay in touch through online career counseling services.
+Here is an important question arises that, ‘Is the role of academic institutes ended with awarding the degrees?
+The answer is a big NO, as concerned institutes could also play an important role as some universities are good at offering career support to their graduates and stay in touch through online career counselling services.